Video: Argentinian News Anchor Confuses Shakespeares While Reporting on UK Hospital Patient's Death

-An Argentinian TV news program provided a startling, slightly inaccurate, as one might put it, scoop when it announced on Thursday night that William Shakespeare, "one of the most important writers in the English language," had died five months after receiving COVID-19 vaccine shot, in what can only be characterized someone clearly should have done their research.
+An Argentinian TV news program provided a startling, slightly inaccurate, as one might put it, scoop when it announced on Thursday night that William Shakespeare, "one of the most important writers in the English language," had died five months after receiving the COVID-19 vaccine shot, in what can only be characterized as a case of someone who clearly should have done their research.

-Noelia Novillo, a newsreader on national Canal 26, made a gaffe that simply can not be overlooked when she confused the Bard with William "Bill" Shakespeare, an 81-year-old Warwickshire man who became one of the world's first persons to get the Pfizer vaccine.
+Noelia Novillo, a newsreader on national Canal 26, made a gaffe that simply can not be overlooked when she confused the Bard with William "Bill" Shakespeare, an 81-year-old Warwickshire man who was one of the world's first recipients of the Pfizer vaccine.

 Esto es increíble no puedo dejar de verlo pic.twitter.com/Ha8DUNuTYj— Fato Gloro (@cruziisimo) May 28, 2021